Whoever wins Alstom power assets, industry faces shakeout

 Because of the extensive overlap between Siemens and Alstom businesses, any deal would raise antitrust issues and could put more jobs at risk as the new company seeks efficiencies.

 Citi said in a note that if Siemens were to acquire all Alstom’s energy assets, it would become the world number one in power generation equipment.
-It would also be global leader in high-voltage power transmission products, ahead of Swiss engineering group ABB.
+It would also be global leader in high-voltage power transmission products, ahead of Swiss engineering group ABB ABBN.VX.

 In grids, the cabling and transformers that help transport electricity over long distances, SocGen estimates ABB is the leading player with 19 percent market share, followed by Siemens with 16 percent, Alstom with 10 percent and GE with just 3.